A Family Guide to Nuku’alofa

 Many families, once they arrive in Tonga, head straight to Nuku’alofa and for good reason!
 Not only is the capital of Tonga extremely easy to get to and has a wealth of family-friendly accommodation, but there’s a whole lot of experiences for the whole family.
-Get a vibrant introduction to the islands and its culture through crafting lessons, visits to inspiring markets, and by visiting the historic sites relating to Tonga’s monarchical history.
+Get a vibrant introduction to the islands and their culture through crafting lessons, visits to inspiring markets, and visits to the historic sites relating to Tonga’s monarchical history.
 What’s more, there are plenty of ways to get out onto the water between whale watching and snorkelling.
-Learn more about how to enjoy your time as a family in Nuku’alofa with this complete guide to Nuku’alofa for families.
+Learn more about how to enjoy your time as a family in Nuku’alofa with this complete travel guide to Nuku’alofa for families.

 10 Things to Do in Nuku’alofa with Kids

 - Go on a snorkelling excursion to swim with coral and tropical fish

 - Shop for Tongan presents at the Talamahu Market

 - See the whales between June and October

 - Check out interesting sights, like the Royal Palace, the Royal Tombs and more

 - Play and have a picnic at Popua Park